 3. No student will be permitted either to register for student teaching or to request a senior recital hearing until he/she passes all Functional Piano requirements.

 Private music lessons are available on piano, organ, voice, handbells, all orchestral and band instruments, and guitar.
 A private lesson fee per credit is charged in addition to tuition credit.
-Students for whom placement is not finalized should register for private lessons using INS 999, ORG 999, or PNO 999.
+Students should register for private lessons using INS 999, ORG 999, PNO 999, or the appropriate VOC number.

 Juries and Public Performance Requirement: Music majors and minors participate in a jury exam for private instrument or vocal study at the end of each semester of required private lessons.
 The evaluation of the non-music major receiving private instruction can be an examination, a jury, or a studio or student recital performance.
 In addition, music majors and minors have an annual public performance requirement.
 Departmental recital performances in the last four weeks of the semester, or any public recital for which credit is taken, may substitute for either the entire jury examination or for part of the jury.